Coding4Liberty/ASK-Bulletins-for-The-Drudge-Report/README.md

 All trademarks and copyrights are the property of their respective owners.

-This is *NOT* an official app from the Matt Report and is not any way officially affiliated with Matt Matt or The Matt Report.
+This is *NOT* an official app from The Drudge Report and is not any way officially affiliated with Matt Drudge or The Drudge Report.